 Sometimes, trauma symptoms do go away on their own.
 However, it’s also very possible that they will get worse.
 In fact, not tending to your trauma can lead things getting worse.
 All of those feelings of fear, shock and horror may fester inside you.
 Eventually, these trauma symptoms can manifest into many physical problems as well as emotional problems.

-Not everyone who experiences a traumatic event develops PTSD.
+Not everyone who experiences a traumatic event develops Post-Traumatic Stress Disorder (PTSD).
 However, PTSD is very common.
-If you trauma reactions are left untreated, you may develop symptoms of Post-Traumatic Stress Disorder (PTSD).
+If your trauma reactions are left untreated, you may develop symptoms of PTSD.
+Trauma Therapy can help you address trauma symptoms often before you develop PTSD.
 These symptoms can include:

 - Nightmares or difficulty falling asleep